Why Language?

 Posted on

 Now, everyone in the AI — if not the whole tech industry — is excited about GPT (Generative Pre-trained Transformer).
-I have been using it for various things from helping me to generate code snippets in a language, libraries, and framework that I'm not familiar with (mostly written in rust or python), to the general task of searching for new information, researching a travel itinerary, or understanding a new body of knowledge — I build and fly fpv quadcopters in my free time, so I did some search for Friis Transmission Equation to estimate the range of radio signals.
-Given the right prompts, it can do a calculation with the right formula on GPT-3.5 or some variants of GPT at you.com.
+I have been using it for various things from helping me to generate code snippets in a language, libraries, and framework that I'm not familiar with (mostly written in rust or python), to the general task of searching for new information, researching a travel itinerary, or understanding a new body of knowledge — I build and fly fpv quadcopters in my free time, out of curiosity I did some search for Friis Transmission Equation to estimate the range of radio signals.
+Given the right prompts, it can do a calculation with the right formula on GPT-3.5 or some other variants of GPT.

 As can be observed from the table, the benefit of this approach can be explained in section 7.
 Why Self-Attention quoted from the paper: